nagy-nabil/storefront-api/README.md

 - db-migrate from npm for migrations
 - jsonwebtoken from npm for working with JWTs
 - jasmine from npm for testing

-### 3. Models

-Create the models for each database table.
-The methods in each model should map to the endpoints in `REQUIREMENTS.md`.
-Remember that these models should all have test suites and mocks.

-### 4. Express Handlers

-Set up the Express handlers to route incoming requests to the correct model method.
-Make sure that the endpoints you create match up with the enpoints listed in `REQUIREMENTS.md`.
-Endpoints must have tests and be CORS enabled.

-### 5. JWTs

-Add JWT functionality as shown in the course.
-Make sure that JWTs are required for the routes listed in `REQUIUREMENTS.md`.

-### 6. QA and `README.md`

-Before submitting, make sure that your project is complete with a `README.md`.
-Your `README.md` must include instructions for setting up and running your project including how you setup, run, and connect to your database.

-Before submitting your project, spin it up and test each endpoint.
-If each one responds with data that matches the data shapes from the `REQUIREMENTS.md`, it is ready for submission!